aws-samples/aws-cdk-examples/python/my-widget-service/README.md

-# Welcome to your CDK Python project!
+# Welcome to the MY Widget Service CDK Python project!

-This is a blank project for Python development with CDK.
+## Overview

+This project uses API Gateway's Service Integrations to expose a CRUD-like API to objects stored in S3.
+This project differs from the Typescript variant in that this project doesn't utilize the Lambda proxy integration, but instead interacts directly with S3.

+## Setup

 The `cdk.json` file tells the CDK Toolkit how to execute your app.